papum20/unibo__projects__ranflood-SAFARI/README.md

 *	`-m` : manual mode, i.e. don't provision with terraform (destroy and recreate) (also refer to [troubleshooting](#troubleshooting))

-##### auxiliary & implementative scripts
+##### additional scripts
-*	`./scripts/generate.sh` : auto-generate variables files
 *	`./scripts/launch_workaround.sh` : like `launch.sh`, but with a workaround for some old bugs, which have been probably been fixed now.
-*	`./scripts/read-vms.sh` : read data of the VMs generated with SAFARI's terraform scripts, and export them as variables

 #### analyzer

-Basically, to upload a full ransomware's folder, with the checksum in `./scripts/analyzer/cleanWindowsChecksum_filtered.json`, use :
+Basically, to upload a full ransomware's folder, with the checksum in `./scripts/analyzer/res/cleanWindowsChecksum_filtered.json`, use :
 ```bash
 ./scripts/analyzer/upload-one.sh LOCAL_FOLDER_PATH REMOTE_FOLDER_NAME RANSOMWARE
 ```

-*	`./scripts/analyzer/cleanWindowsChecksum*` : a checksum is required for the analyzer scripts; this is the one used in these tests, but could be changed
-*	`./scripts/analyzer/cleanWindowsChecksum.json` : the base one
-*	`./scripts/analyzer/cleanWindowsChecksum_filtered.json` : with some filters
-*	`./scripts/analyzer/cleanWindowsChecksum_no_appdata.json` : removed `AppData`
-*	`./scripts/analyzer/convert*.py` : example scripts used to filter the checksum
 *	`./scripts/analyzer/upload-one.sh` : upload a full ransomware's folder
 *	`./scripts/analyzer/upload-all.sh` : examples of uploading multiple ransomwares (old)
 *	`./scripts/analyzer/upload.sh` : upload a single file
+*	`scripts/analyzer/res/` : additional files and examples
+	*	`./scripts/analyzer/res/cleanWindowsChecksum*` : a checksum is required for the analyzer scripts; this is the one used in these tests, but could be changed
+	*	`./scripts/analyzer/res/cleanWindowsChecksum.json` : the base one
+	*	`./scripts/analyzer/res/cleanWindowsChecksum_filtered.json` : with some filters
+	*	`./scripts/analyzer/res/cleanWindowsChecksum_no_appdata.json` : removed `AppData`
+	*	`./scripts/analyzer/res/convert*.py` : example scripts used to filter the checksum

 #### python